 The trustee will also charge a percentage for the cost in administering your plan during the life of your plan.
 This percentage will not exceed 10% and is usually much lower.
 Your Bond & Botes attorney will be able to let you know what your chapter 13 trustee administration fee is in your district.
 Like the attorney fee, this expense is paid through your chapter 13 payments and not upfront.

-If you wish to learn more about the costs associated with a chapter 13 bankruptcy, you may contact your local Bond & Botes office in Alabama, Mississippi and Tennessee for a free consultation.
+If you wish to learn more about the costs associated with a chapter 13 bankruptcy in Alabama, contact your local Bond & Botes office for a free consultation.